pmav99/interpolation/README.md

 The API is optimized for reusing the same table many times.

-If `extrapolate` is `True` then a linear extrapolation will be performed using the edge segment.
+If the `x` or `y` values are outside the indexes and `extrapolate` is `True`, then a linear extrapolation will be performed using the edge segment.
 If it is false, then a `ValueError` will be raised.

 ## Examples